 - 1. Download CoralWatch data entry app.
-Available for Android and Iphone. - 2.
-Login/register as a member. - 3.
-Set your phone preferences to online/offline use you can store data and upload it later. - 4.
-Download from the website the 'Data Entry' guideline for step-by-step instructions if needed (www. coralwatch.org,download - education materials). - 5.
+Available for Android and iPhone. - 2.
+Connect to the internet to login/register as a member. - 3.
+Once logged in, you can set your phone preferences to offline use.
+You can enter and store data and upload it to the global database later. - 4.
 Add a new survey and enter all details as requested.

-Notes about GPS

-- Only select 'Use your current location' when you are at the actual field site.
-Don't use this option when you are back in the classroom. - If you revisit an existing field site GPS coordinates will appear automatically and you can select 'Use above coordinates'. - Choose the 'Use map to choose location' to place a marker at your field site.
-This can be done in the field or classroom. - Or enter you coordinates manually. - 6.
-After entering all your metadata, enter your survey data by selecting coral type, then the lightest and darkest colour for each coral. - 7.
+Notes about GPS - Only select 'Use your current location' when you are at the actual field site.
+Don't use this option when you are entering data back in the classroom. - If you revisit an existing field site GPS coordinates will appear automatically and you can select 'Use above coordinates'. - Choose the 'Use map to choose location' to place a marker at your field site.
+This can be done in the field or classroom. - Or enter you coordinates manually. - 5.
+After entering all your metadata, enter your survey data by selecting coral type, then the lightest and darkest colour for each coral. - 6.
 Once finished, check results and upload data to the database.
 You have to manually upload data.